 Anne Lister died on 22 September 1840, whilst travelling in present day Georgia (then Russia).
 She died tragically young of a fever possibly brought on by a tick bite.
 The last diary entry we have from her is for 11 August 1840.
-I’ve had a really hard time transcribing this diary entry, both because its just so sad and also because her handwriting is just so bad!
+I’ve had a really hard time transcribing this journal entry, both because its just so sad and also because her handwriting is just so bad!
 I guess that’s understandable given that she was writing whilst travelling on a cart and camped out in barns at night!
 I just love how adventurous she was to go on this trip and have been delighted to read that she writes about it in her usual style (matter of fact, pedantic and somewhat scathing).
 I also love that despite being camped out in a barn she and Ann Walker ended the day by taking tea and coffee as they would at home.

 Apologies that there are quite a few words that I just couldn’t make out or had to take an educated guess at.